How to Upgrade Flatpak on Linux Mint 21/20

 Replace <repo_name> with a name for the new repository and <repo_url> with the URL of the repository.

-Command 10: Remove a Repository
+Remove a Flatpak Repository

 To remove a configured Flatpak repository, use the following command: